BabylonJS/Documentation/content/How_To/WebXR/WebXR_Features_Manager.md

 Just like any plugin system, the features are versioned numerically.
 The version is a number.
 Higher the number, the newer the version (pretty simple).

 Two extra definitions available - `stable` for the latest stable version of this feature, and `latest` which is always updated with the plugin with the highest version number.
-Not that while `latest` will always be available, `stable` is not a must.
+Keep in mind that the `latest` definition will always be available, but the `stable` might not be — for features that are not yet considered "stable".

 To get the available versions use the `GetAvailableVersions` static method.
 It will return an array of available versions, for example: